ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 If the update makes either balance higher than 2^111 (so it would be interpreted as a negative number) refuse
 to do it to prevent overflows.
-With a normal token that can be subdivided into 10^18 units, this means the
+With a normal token that can be subdivided into 10^18 units, this means each
-exchange can hold up to about 2.5\*10^15 tokens.
+exchange is limited to about 2.5\*10^15 of each tokens.
 So far that has not been a problem.

 ```solidity
         uint32 blockTimestamp = uint32(block.timestamp % 2**32);